What I’ve learned from making two career changes

 A clear vision and purpose

-Since I found that new direction, there has been a lot of hard work to build this into a new career – from understanding how best to support women, to going back to study career development (after swearing I’d never study again!), to working with women in career change workshops and mentoring sessions, then pouring all of that learning and experience into building our career change course.
+Since I found that new direction, there has been a lot of hard work to build this into a new career – from understanding how best to support women, to running career change workshops and mentoring sessions, to going back to university to retrain in career development (after swearing I’d never study again!), then pouring all of that learning and experience into developing our career change course.

-It's been a journey to say the least but I LOVE what I do for work now and even on the hard days, my sense of purpose and clear vision of what I’m aiming to achieve continues to propel me forward.
+It's been a journey but I LOVE what I do for work now and even on the hard days, my sense of purpose and a clear vision of what I’m aiming for continues to propel me forward.

-So if you’re feeling stuck right now, which I know is a horrible place to be, know that there is support and there is a way out.
-It does require a process of really getting to know yourself and taking the right steps to uncover the path you’re looking for.
+So if you’re feeling stuck in your career right now, which I know is a horrible place to be, I can assure you there is a way out.
+It requires a process of really getting to know yourself and taking small steps to uncover your next chapter.
+And the process is far less stressful with the right support.

 My best tip?
 Don’t get stuck as I did, trying to figure it out on your own and believing you can think your way to a new career.
-You gain clarity and confidence by doing.
+I can tell you from experience, and from what the research shows, you gain clarity and confidence by doing.

 Jacqui Ooi is the founder of What She Did Next and creator of the Career Change Kickstarter course, teaching proven strategies to help women navigate change and build careers they love.